 Thank you so much for voting for me.
 I had such a great time chatting with you all, and I feel very honored and priviledged that you chose me to be your zone winner...now to make an archaeometry game :-) thank you.

 Eaton (CN) School (1995-1999); University of Wales, Lampeter (1999-2004); Cranfield University, Shrivenham (2006-2010)

 10 GCSEs; 2 A-Levels; BA; MA; MSc; PhD

 Norwich Castle Museum; Cranfield Uni; KU Leuven

-I love experimental archaeology.
+Favourite thing to do in science I love experimental archaeology.
 So we think we know how something was made and then I design an experiment to try and make the item in the same way.
 Do our ideas work?

 I’m an archaeometrist, which means I study archaeology using different scientific methods.